feamcor/GetAndCleaningData/README.md

   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Results
-Two files, per run, will be generated in the current working directory:
+Two files, per run, will be generated in the current working directory :

 1.    ```run_analysis_<YYYYMMDD>_<HHMISS>_4.csv```
 2.    ```run_analysis_<YYYYMMDD>_<HHMISS>_5.txt```